unvariant/ctf/googlectf-2022/hardware/weather/README.md

 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0
 -end
 ```
 but no such luck.
 Reading from device 33 yields non-ascii data so it is definitely not the FLAGROM module.
-Strangely reading from this device returns 64 bytes of data followed by 64 bytes of zeros.
+Strangely reading from this device returns 64 bytes of data followed by 64 bytes of `0`.
 While experimenting with reading and writing to this device I noticed that writing a `1` to the port and then reading from it returned different data than not writing anything and reading.
 ```
 > nc weather.2022.ctfcompetition.com 1337
 == proof-of-work: disabled ==